 While using SafeDNS in the network with Active Directory, or local resources with non-public DNS records, you should consider that the SafeDNS service won't be able to resolve such local DNS records.
-It means that by default you will not have access to any resources/hosts in the non-public DNS and AD resources.
+It means that by default you will have no access to any resources/hosts in the non-public DNS and AD resources.
 It's a common issue when you're working with any public DNS service, like ours.

 We have a special version of the SafeDNS Agent, which can be used in the AD networks and networks with any local non-public DNS records.
 Generally, it's the same version of Agent with the same features available for direct download in the dashboard.
 The only difference is that it works not with the SafeDNS servers directly, but with your local DNS server, or AD server.
 Therefore, all non-public DNS/AD resources will be available by default, without any additional action.

-Another way to gain access to AD resources, is to use special options available in Office/Enterprise plans.
+Another way to gain access to AD resources is to use special options available in Office/Enterprise plans.

-1. To activate this option, you should enter Dashboard - Settings - Active Directory.
+1. To activate this option, you should enter Dashboard -> Settings -> Active Directory.

 2. Then you should add the name of the AD domain in the form.